Samffprice/replicate-json/README.md

 - Please replace `"your_replicate_api_key"` and `"your_model_version"` with your actual Replicate API key and model version.
 - The provided usage example demonstrates how to create predictions, retrieve PNG results, and obtain final results in JSON format.
 This is all done through one function.

+## Additional information

+Right now, this package in not very flushed out, but hopefully it is able to help at least a couple people out.
+If you have any questions or suggestions, feel free to email me.

 ## License

 This Replicate Dart package is released under the [MIT License](LICENSE).
 Feel free to contribute and improve the package!